ianatha/remotemailfilter/README.markdown

 It needs Java 1.6 so you should have a recent version of Mac OS X.

 For now, installation is a bit invovled and the deamon ain't pretty.
-You should [give me your email]("http://spreadsheets.google.com/viewform?formkey=dGg5VXYwT0IxWWctdUJfenNpdkV6WlE6MQ), or watch this project on github, so you can be notified when there's a new version.
+You should watch this project on github, so you can be notified when there's a new version.

 To Install
 ===========